encse/adventofcode/2024/Day20/README.md

 The definition of _cheating_ was super hard to understand.
 I have to admit that instead, I used my intuition and used a more simple definition: in cheat mode you can step to any cell within the distance of 2 (or 20 for the second part).
 This really worked.

-I created a function that returns the points of the track from finish to start.
+I created a function that returns the points of the track in finish to start order.
 This way, the _index_ of an item in the array corresponds to its distance to the finish line.

 Then, I go over the path.
 For each position, the number of possible cheats is calculated by checking what happens if we are trying to make a shortcut to any other positions around.